France–India relations: Intensified collaboration with India and the Quad

-On 9 September 2020, France, India and Australia held their first India-France-Australia Trilateral Dialogue, with their foreign secretaries meeting through videoconference.
-They discussed geostrategic challenges, their respective strategies for a free, open and inclusive Indo-Pacific, and prospects for cooperation in the region, especially in the context of the covid public health crisis.
+On 9 September 2020, the first India-France-Australia Trilateral Dialogue took place, with the foreign secretaries of the three countries meeting via videoconference.
+They discussed geostrategic challenges, their respective strategies for a free, open and inclusive Indo-Pacific, and prospects for cooperation in the region, especially in the context of the COVID public health crisis.

-In February 2021, France announced that a French Rubis-class nuclear attack submarine, Emeraude, has successfully concluded a passage of the South China Sea to prove the capacity for the connection with Australian, American and Japanese strategic partners.
+In February 2021, France announced that a French Rubis-class nuclear attack submarine, Emeraude, had successfully concluded a passage through the South China Sea to prove its capacity for the connection with Australian, American and Japanese strategic partners.

-On 24 February, a India-France-Australia Trilateral Dialogue meeting was held, to take stock of the progress made on the outcomes of the foreign secretary level trilateral dialogue held in September 2020.
+On 24 February, a meeting of the India-France-Australia Trilateral Dialogue was held, to take stock of the progress made since the previous foreign secretary level trilateral dialogue held in September 2020.
 This included amongst others maritime security, humanitarian aid and disaster relief, blue economy, protection of marine global commons, combatting illegal fishing, and cooperation in multilateral fora.
-They also discussed the next steps to be taken for furthering trilateral cooperation in the Indo-Pacific region.
+They also deliberated on the next steps to be taken for furthering trilateral cooperation in the Indo-Pacific region.

-On 30 March 2021, French Navy’s amphibious assault helicopter carrier Tonnerre and escort frigate Surcouf arrived at the Kochi port in Kerala, India, ahead of a joint naval exercise with the four Quad member countries.
-The French naval drill exercise is called La Perouse and is scheduled to take place from 5 to 7 April 2021.
-The 2021 edition will be the first edition with participants from all four Quad members.
-The two warships are on a five-month-long deployment in the Indo-Pacific.
+On 30 March 2021, French Navy's amphibious assault helicopter carrier Tonnerre and escort frigate Surcouf arrived at the Kochi port in Kerala, India, ahead of a joint naval exercise with the four Quad member countries.
+The French naval drill exercise, called La Perouse, was scheduled to take place from 5 to 7 April 2021.
+The 2021 edition was the first edition with participants from all four Quad members.
+The two warships were on a five-month-long deployment in the Indo-Pacific.

-On 13 April, a new India-France-Australia Trilateral Dialogue meeting is planned in New Delhi.
+On 13 April 2021, a new India-France-Australia Trilateral Dialogue meeting was planned in New Delhi.

-Trade & Investment
+Trade and investment

-Indo-French bilateral trade has been growing though it has still not reached the €12 billion target set by both the Governments during the visit of the French President to India in January 2008.
-In 2011, bilateral trade had increased by 6% to €7.46 billion.
-In the first ten months of 2012, there has been a decrease of 3.71% in the bilateral trade overall the same period of 2011.
-Based on the annual data, the Indian exports of services to France have shown a growth in the last three years reaching €1.32 bn in 2011 while the imports from France fell to €0.66 bn in the same year.
+Indo-French bilateral trade has been growing, though it has yet to reach the €12 billion target set by both governments during the visit of the French President to India in January 2008.
+In 2011, bilateral trade increased by 6% to €7.46 billion.
+In the first ten months of 2012, there was a decrease of 3.71% in the overall bilateral trade, compared to the same period in 2011.
+Based on the annual data, Indian exports of services to France showed a growth within three years, reaching €1.32 billion in 2011, while the imports from France fell to €0.66 billion in the same year.